 Whats Being Done about the Cidomo Horses Suffering –

 I struggle to believe that the owners of the Cidomo Horses are cruel.
 Every single person I met on the islands, was kind and honest.
-In many cases, its simply a matter of lack of education.
-It may seem absurd to us that owners don’t understand that their animals need fresh food and water, but this is often the case!
+In many cases, it’s simply a matter of lack of education.
+It may seem absurd to us that owners don’t understand that their animals need fresh (not salt) water, but this is often the case!

 However, the situation is still no-where near good.
-Some even say its getting worse as more and more tourists flock to the islands.
+Some even say its getting worse as more and more tourists flock to the island, meaning even more work for the horses.
 For me, the best answer would be to get rid of the Cidomos.
 Although its not likely cars would be introduced, increasing the number of bicycles and introducing pedicarts (like the ones you see in India) could help ease the strain.